 The financial statements of the Authority have been prepared in conformity with accounting principles generally accepted in the United States of America, as specified by the Governmental Accounting Standards Board (GASB).
-The more significant accounting policies of the Authority are described below.
+The more significant of the Authority's accounting policies are described below.